wso2/docs-is/en/identity-server/next/docs/deploy/security/configure-post-quantum-tls.md

     To install OpenSSL 3.0+, download the [source](https://www.openssl.org/source/) and follow the instructions given [here](https://github.com/openssl/openssl/blob/master/INSTALL.md#quick-installation-guide).

-    Install the other required build dependencies using a command given below.
+    Install the other required build dependencies using the command for your relevant Linux distribution.

     In Debian-based Linux: